All Episodes

 You know what?

-It would definitely prevent Donald Trump from being distracted and his administration from being distracted.
+I'll tell you this, it would definitely prevent Donald Trump from being distracted and his administration from being distracted.

-You know, leveraging a billion tax dollars to fire a prosecutor investigating his zero experienced drug addicted son.
+You know, leveraging a billion tax dollars to fire a prosecutor investigating his zero-experienced drug-addicted son.

 It's unreal.

-Anyone see the Army Navy game?
+Anyone see the Army-Navy game?

-Like I do have to send a shout out to our friend Colonel Oliver North.
+Like, I do have to send a shout out to our friend, Colonel Oliver North.

-He always referred to his wife Betsy as his best friend.
+He always referred to his wife, Betsy, as his best friend.

 I gave many speeches with Ollie around the country.